 Late Morning: Real-Life Mario Kart

-This was something I simply couldnt refuse trying!
+I couldn’t resist trying this.
 An adrenaline rush with a real-life go-kart tour through Tokyo.
-Several companies let you dress as your favourite characters (though Mario costumes are no longer an option, nintendo and their copywrite lawyers have won!) and drive through iconic spots like Shibuya, Harajuku, and Roppongi.
+Several companies let you dress up as your favourite characters (Mario costumes are no longer an option, Nintendo and their copyright lawyers have won) and drive through iconic spots like Shibuya, Harajuku, and Roppongi.
 It’s an exciting way to see the city from a totally different angle.
-We got to drive through the scramble itself, which was another interesting way to see it!
+We got to drive through the Shibuya Scramble itself, another interesting way to see it.

 Details: